The Home I’m Buying Didn’t Appraise: Now What?

 It depends on the agreement between buyer and seller.
 The buyer, seller, or both may end up covering the difference.

-Are low appraisals common in Wellington?
+Are low appraisals common?

 They can happen in competitive or shifting markets, especially when homes are unique or sell above the range of recent comparable sales.